rcl-ssl/docs/apicore/authorization.md

 Steps in acquiring an access token :

-- Register an AAD Application
+- Register an AAD Application in the Azure portal
 - Register the AAD Application's Client Id in the **RCL Portal**
-- Make a POST request to the AAD Application-specific token endpoint to obtain the tokens
+- Make a POST request to the AAD Application-specific token endpoint to obtain a token

 ## Registering an AAD Application